open-gitops/documents/CONTRIBUTING.md

 * Content should not contain branding for anything other than the OpenGitops project
 * Content must be in markdown format

-## Best Practises / White Papers

-## Tutorials and Patterns

-Additional Acceptance Criteria:

-* The requirements in terms of skills, experience and tools are listed up front
-* For vendor technology, a link to to a free trial or sandbox should be available

-## Case Studies

-Case studies should focus on how GitOps principles were implemented, as well as the specific outcomes and benefits.

-## Tool and Technology Comparison